nologic/idaref/README.md

 Internals
 ---------
 Upon loading the script will look for SQlite databases in the same directory as the itself.
-The naming convention for the database files is [arch name].sqlite.
+The naming convention for the database files is [arch name].sql.
 The [arch name] will be presented to the user as choice.

 The database has a table called 'instructions' and two columns called 'mnem' and